maxlieblich/math126/src/syllabus.md

 **Professor:** [Max Lieblich](http://www.math.washington.edu/~lieblich/)
 **Office:** Padelford C-529
-**Office hours:** TBA or by appointment. *This is subject to change at any time.*
+**Office hours:** See Piazza for current times.

-**Course Materials:** The primary repository of information for the course will be the [course site](http://maxlieblich.github.io/math126) and [Piazza](http://piazza.com/washington/fall2014/math126gi/home).
-Quizzes, surveys, and the discussion group will be on [Piazza](http://piazza.com/washington/fall2014/math126gi/home).
+**Course Materials:** The primary repository of information for the course will be the [course site](http://maxlieblich.github.io/math126) and Piazza.
+The discussion forum and logistical information (among other things) will be on Piazza.

 **Text:** Multivariable Calculus by James Stewart.